Connor812/Project-1/README.md

 THEN I am presented with photos that rover has taken, along with a description of the camera, launch date, landing date, and sol (Mar's date) next to it
 WHEN I get to the bottom of the page
-THEN I am able to click a button to bring me to the top WHEN I refresh the page
+THEN I am able to click a button to bring me to the top WHEN I click save image
-THEN the previous search criteria is saved in local storage
+THEN the image and crieteria are saved to local storage WHEN I click "display saved images"
+THEN I am able to view the pictures I saved
 ```

 #